 Freedom Award 2012 ceremony, presenteing the award to the Russian Association Golos on 23 October last year.

-Just minutes ago, Golos was convicted for failing to comply with NGO-legislation and failing to register as foreign agents.NHC
+Today, Golos was convicted for failing to comply with NGO-legislation and failing to register as foreign agents.NHC was a

 On April 25, Golos was convicted for failing to comply with NGO-legislation and failing to register as foreign agents.
 NHC

 was a witness during the trial where we refuted claims that Golos has accepted prize money from us.
 The legislation is itself

 in violation of international law, and we condemn the court decision as unlawful.
 Golos must pay a fine of 300 000 roubles,

 approx. 9 500 USD.
 On 9 April Golos, a renowned human rights NGO conducting election monitoring in Russia, and Golos director

 Lilia Shibanova, was informed by the Ministry of Justice that a case is initiated against them for being in breach of the

 2012 "foreign agents law”. – To initiate legal actions against a human rights organizations for not having registered as a